 “A Week Away,” directed by Roman White, took home the award for Inspirational Film of the Year, followed by the award for Gospel Artist of the Year which was presented to CeCe Winans for the 24th Dove Award win of her long career.

-Winans later reflected on her win, saying, “I feel so encouraged and it reminds us that the word of God is always relevant.”
+“I feel so encouraged,” Winans said backstage, “and it reminds us that the word of God is always relevant.”

 Co-host Jonathan McReynolds took to the stage with Mali for a performance of their songs “Best Thing” and “Jump Ship,” and later GMA sweetheart Lauren Daigle returned to the Dove Awards stage for a choir-accompanied performance of her most recent single, “Hold On To Me.”